Ernestug/Sales_Product/README.md

 ## Tools Used

-List the tools, programming languages, and libraries you used for this project.
+Programming language, and libraries you used for this project.

 - Python
 - Pandas
 - Matplotlib
 - Seaborn
-- Jupyter Notebook
+- plotly

 ## Data Cleaning